daffainfo/ctf-writeup/TJCTF 2023/hi/README.md

 > hi

 ## About the Challenge
-We have been given a website with no source code and if we open the website, the website is only black and white
+We were given a website with no source code and if we open the website, the website is only black and white

 ![preview](images/preview.png)